-Percutaneous ethanol injections are used to treat tumors of the liver (hepatocellular carcinoma).
+Percutaneous ethanol injections are used to treat tumors of the liver.
 This approach allows an interventional radiologist or other physician to inject pure alcohol through the skin (percutaneous) into a liver tumor.
 Alcohol draws water out of the tumor’s cells, destroying them.
 The process may need to be repeated several times to completely destroy tumors.
 Ethanol injections may be a good option for patients who cannot tolerate or do not qualify for other surgical procedures, and must meet specific criteria for treatment.

 The patient must have: